AdguardTeam/KnowledgeBaseVPN/docs/general/adguard-vpn-encryption.md

 ---
-title: ’What type of encryption is used in AdGuard VPN’
+title: What type of encryption is used in AdGuard VPN
 sidebar_position: 7
 ---